 When it comes to bullet journals remember that it’s a tool, not an art book or sketchbook.
 By all means, go crazy and decorate it.
 AFTER you learn the basics… I’m just saying that don’t let the “prettiness” become a distraction from the functionality.
 If you’re new to bullet journaling be sure to check out Bullet Journal 101 – Getting Started.

 Disclosure: This post may contain affiliate links.
 This means that at no cost to you I could earn a commission if you click through and make a purchase.
 To learn more about my disclosure policy you can find that information here.

 Everything is centered around your monthly calendar (at least thats the case for me).
 It’s a great way to visually see what you have planned for the month.
 Even though it’s just a simple calendar you can incorporate so much into this page.
 Most of the time I have leftover space after creating the actual calendar.
-You can leave it black or add in some other elements that you think would be useful like a mini to-do list, or a notes section.
+You can leave it blank or add in some other elements that you think would be useful like a mini to-do list, or a notes section.

 This is a great way to keep all of your emergency numbers and contacts in one place.
 I know a lot of people put this information in their phone but what happens if it gets lost or stolen?
 You’ll have a backup in your BUJO.

 Here are a few numbers to consider putting in your bullet journal:

 - Doctors and Dentists (for the whole family)